andycroll/andycroll.com/_posts/2018/2018-05-13-a-job-should-know-whether-to-run-itself.md

 ## Instead of…

-...checking whether a job should be enqueued when you enqueue it...
+…checking whether a job should be enqueued when you enqueue it…

 ```ruby
 class SendNotificationJob < ApplicationJob